mincrmatt12/nmfu/README.md

 ## Plugins

-There is a vim plugin available which adds syntax highlighting for `.nmfu` files at [mincrmatt12/nmfu-vim](https://github.com/mincrmatt12/nmfu-vim).
+There is a vim plugin available which adds syntax highlighting for `.nmfu` files at [mincrmatt12/nmfu-vim](https://github.com/mincrmatt12/nmfu-vim), as well as a pygments lexer plugin at [mincrmatt12/nmfu-pygments](https://github.com/mincrmatt12/nmfu-pygments).

 ## License